Vegan Brownies (Chewy and Fudgy)

 - 1 teaspoon pure vanilla extract

-- In a medium bowl, sift the flour, salt and baking soda until combined.
+- In a medium bowl, whisk the flour, salt and baking soda until combined.
 Set aside.

-- This recipe is vegan.
-TO MAKE GLUTEN FREE You can use gluten free all purpose flour mix.
+You can use gluten free all purpose flour mix.
 VERY important notes re the brownies:

 - Oil instead of vegan butter in products tends to create a moister product.
 If you want to use vegan butter though, all you have to do is switch out equal parts of the butter for the oil.

 - PLEASE allow your brownies to cool completely!
 This can take about 2 hours.
 This is crucial for delicious, set and finished brownies.
 You can slice them about halfway through cooling with a plastic knife.